 The question is really, “Is a degree better than a certification combined with hands-on experience in the field?”

-According to Sean Tierney, head of the cyber intelligence team at Infoblox, the answer to that question is no. Tierney says, "Self-directed learning and experimentation are critical.
-College degrees, vendor training and professional certifications are great.
-However, the most frequent interview question is always along the lines of, 'tell me about your home lab, what kind of systems you’re running, and work you’re doing?'"
+According to Sean Tierney, head of the cyber intelligence team at Infoblox, the answer to that question is no. Tierney says, “Self-directed learning and experimentation are critical.
+College degrees, vendor training, and professional certifications are great.
+However, the most frequent interview question is always along the lines of, ‘tell me about your home lab, what kind of systems you’re running, and work you’re doing?'”

-Of course there are opportunities to obtain a degree online or part-time, while still working within your field.
+Of course, there are opportunities to obtain a degree online or part-time, while still working within your field.

 Ultimately, you will need to decide which option is right for you, as there are benefits to both education options.

 One factor to consider is cost.
-Not only are certifications cheaper than degrees, they tend to be easier to obtain while working.
+Not only are certifications cheaper than degrees, but they also tend to be easier to obtain while working.
 In addition, 80% of people surveyed said that their employer paid for at least a portion of their certificate cost.

 This means that once you have the entry-level certification and obtain a job in the field, any additional training may be covered, at least in part, by your employer.
-If money is an issue, opting for a certification may be more practical.
+If money is an issue, opting for certification may be more practical.